Agaetis-IT/mortgage-helpers/README.md

 ### getMonthlyPayments:

 This function will give you the **fixed** monthly amount to pay for a mortgage, based on its amount, interest rate and number of months.
+Loan amount and month duration must be positive.

 ```js
 getMonthlyPayments: (loanAmount: number, interestRate: number, months: number) => number